When should furniture suppliers use AI images vs real photography? A practical decision framework based on product and buyer.

 The suppliers who get this balance right will move faster without sacrificing the trust that makes B2B relationships work.

 Ready to showcase your furniture to qualified B2B buyers?
-Create your free Furniture Connect account and start building your product catalog today.
+Talk to our team and start building your product catalog today.